EugeneCodeCamp/churchill/README.md

+# iuvo

+This is Team Churchills solution to tutoring.
+The contributers are:
+Alex Jentschn
+Lairen Miller
+Miles Ward
+Mithrandir Echner
+Quinn Wright

+We based this project off of Asperitas.
 # asperitas

 Asperitas is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.
 The name asperitas comes from a type of [cloud](https://en.wikipedia.org/wiki/Asperitas_(cloud)).